vis-kid/octopress_drafts_previewer/source/_posts/2015-10-20-Factory-Girl-Guide-02.markdown

 end
 ```

+#### Attention!

+Don’t forget to add a colon in front of the aliased factory (**:owner**) when you use them for associations in your factories.
+The documentation and many blog posts use them without colons in these cases.
+All you get is probably a **NoMethodError** because you are missing a setter method for that alias now.
+(I’ll better open a pull request) The first time I ran into this baffled me and took me a a bit get passed it.
+Remember to sometimes selectively distrust documentations and blogs posts.
+Yours truly as well of course.

  I think you’ll agree that using aliases it not only reads better but it also gives you or the person who comes after you a bit more context about the objects in question.
 Yeah, you need to use plural **:aliases** also if you have only a single alias.

 You could write this a bit different as well—a lot more verbose.